dapsavoie/agricultural_satellite_classifier/README.md

 <b> Sorting RGB Files: </b>
 This file contains helper functions to sort images in unlabelled folders(such as rgb/nir) into their respective categories.
 This can be used to create better training data.

+<b> Export_files_to_google_bucket: </b>
+Created a google bucket to store files from google drive in the google cloud platform.
+The goal of this is to be a cloud based database that can handle high volums of requests.
+It also enables easier analysis regardless of local computing power.

 Sources:
 Agriculture-Vision: A Large Aerial Image Database for Agricultural Pattern Analysis https://arxiv.org/abs/2001.01306